Engee documentation

 Conclusions

-• solving the two-point boundary value problem
+• solving a two-point boundary value problem

-• use of physical constants
+• the use of physical constants